Fitness Model Jen Selter Puts Sculpted Body On Display In Latest Workout Video

 Jen Selter took to social media platform Instagram on Monday to encourage her followers to join her in her “Free Motion Cable Series” workout.
 The fitness model goes through a series of pulley exercises while demonstrating how to perform each exercise and adding a written description of each one in the caption of the post.

-For the workout, the brunette bombshell dons a blue outfit consisting of a sports bra and tight leggings.
+For the workout, the brunette bombshell wears a blue outfit consisting of a sports bra and tight leggings.
 The top leaves a glimpse of the model’s toned abdomen on display while the high-waisted, skin-hugging bottoms highlight every curve and muscle on her lower half.
 Jen completed her gym look with a pair of aqua sneakers and her straight, brown tresses pulled back into a low ponytail.

 The video starts with Jen facing the camera as she performs the Pulley Alternating Step-Up exercise and shows off her chiseled abs.
 The camera makes sure to capture the fitness guru at various angles to give viewers a better idea of how to position their body during their own workout.